 From incubation to launch and beyond

-Through its partnerships with Siemens and Becton Dickinson, the global leader in blood collection technology, Babson has developed a model for diagnostic blood testing that maintains a high standard of accuracy, yet requires only one-tenth the sample volume of traditional venipuncture methods.
+Through its partnerships with Siemens Healthineers and Becton Dickinson and Company (BD), the global leader in blood collection technology, Babson has developed a model for diagnostic blood testing that maintains a high standard of accuracy, yet requires only one-tenth the sample volume of traditional venipuncture methods.
 In 2017, Babson launched as an independent startup, established its headquarters in Austin, Texas, and secured $7 million in Series A financing from investors including Prism Ventures.

-Today, Babson works with leading retailers to conduct clinical studies to confirm the validity of its innovative capillary blood collection, sample handling, and analytical technologies.
+Today, Babson works with leading retailers to conduct clinical studies to confirm the validity of its innovative microsampling blood collection, blood sample handling, and analytical technologies.
 The company intends to publish peer-reviewed studies before it commercializes its service in Texas and expands across the U.S.

 A tribute to Art Babson

 Babson Diagnostics is named in honor of Dr. Arthur L. Babson (1927-2016), an acclaimed scientist and entrepreneur whose inventions of biochemical procedures and immunoassay technology revolutionized the field of diagnostic blood testing in the 20th century.
 His legacy of scientific innovation is the founding principle on which our company has been built and is a constant reminder of what we strive to accomplish.
 Art’s deep love for science and experimentation is fundamental to the standard of excellence he set throughout his career, and is championed at Babson Diagnostics in our pursuit to improve diagnostic blood testing for our customers.